-My prayers go up for you, dear brother, and my love out in you and your dear father."
+My prayers go up for you, dear brother, and my love out to you and your dear father."

-Dr. H. Zeckhausen, Missionary to the Jews in Brooklyn, N.Y.
-"I was terribly affected and shocked to read in this morning's N.Y.
-Tribune of the passing away of your dear father.
+Dr. H. Zeckhausen, Missionary to the Jews in Brooklyn, N. Y. "I was terribly affected and shocked to read in this morning's N. Y. Tribune of the passing away of your dear father.
 Less than a month ago I saw him in his usual health and we talked over many incidents in our lives for over forty years in the work among our people.
 He was one of my true, sympathizing friends and colaborer in the field among the Jews.
-Always true, unassuming, yet forting the field among the Jews.
-Always true, unassuming, yet forting the field among the Jews.
-Always true, unassuming, yet forting the field among the Jews.
-Always true, unassuming, yet forting the field among the Jews.
-Always true, unassuming, yet forting the field among the Jews.
-Always true, unassuming, yet field the personality of Jesus, our Messiah, to his listeners.
+Always true, unassuming, yet forceful in his way of presenting the Gospel, above all the personality of Jesus, our Messiah, to his listeners.
 No more will I grasp his hands, but his memory and friendship will remain with me.
-His life was a benediction to me in hour, of trial.
+His life was a benediction to me in hours of trial.